-<<Agos Ducato S.p.A. (hereinafter "Agos") is a joint-stock company incorporated under the laws of Italy, with registered office at via Bernina 7 20158 Milan, Italy registered with the companies' register in Milan under registration number 08570720154, authorized pursuant to article 106 of the Banking Act.>>
+<<Agos Ducato S.p.A. (hereinafter "Agos") is a joint-stock company incorporated under the laws of Italy, with registered office at viale Fulvio Testi 280 20126 Milan, Italy registered with the companies' register in Milan under registration number 08570720154, authorized pursuant to article 106 of the Banking Act.>>.

-Ownership structure includes two banks, and Agos is also authorised as a financial intermediary itself.
-It is therefore deemed to have relevant origination expertise.
+Ownership structure includes two banks, and Agos is also authorised as a financial intermediary itself and has been operating in the Italian market since more than two decades.
+It is therefore deemed to have the relevant origination expertise.

-See also the section headed "COMPLIANCE WITH STS REQUIREMENTS", sub § (i) the statement that <<(i) for the purpose of compliance with article 20, paragraph 10, of the EU Securitisation Regulation, under the Warranty and Indemnity Agreement the Originator has represented and warranted that (i) each of the Receivables derives from duly executed Consumer Loan Agreements which have been granted by Agos in its ordinary course of business, (ii) Agos has expertise in originating exposures of a similar nature to those assigned under the Securitisation from the date of its incorporation; (iii) the Consumer Loans have been granted in accordance with the loan disbursement policy applicable from time to time that is no less stringent than the loan disbursement policy applied by Agos at the time of origination to similar exposures that are not assigned under the Securitisation; and (iv) Agos has assessed the Debtors' creditworthiness in compliance with the requirements set out in article 8 of Directive 2008/48/EC. [...]>>.
+See also the section headed "COMPLIANCE WITH EU STS REQUIREMENTS", sub § (i) the statement that <<(i) for the purpose of compliance with article 20, paragraph 10, of the EU Securitisation Regulation, under the Warranty and Indemnity Agreement the Originator has represented and warranted that (i) each of the Receivables derives from duly executed Consumer Loan Agreements which have been granted by Agos in its ordinary course of business, (ii) Agos has expertise in originating exposures of a similar nature to those assigned under the Securitisation from the date of its incorporation; (iii) the Consumer Loans have been granted in accordance with the loan disbursement policy applicable from time to time that is no less stringent than the loan disbursement policy applied by Agos at the time of origination to similar exposures that are not assigned under the Securitisation; and (iv) Agos has assessed the Debtors' creditworthiness in compliance with the requirements set out in article 8 of Directive 2008/48/EC. (...)>>.